google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 IANA is asked to add an entry for `transparency_info(TBD)` to the "TLS ExtensionType Values" registry defined in [RFC8446], setting the "Recommended" value to "Y", setting the "TLS 1.3" value to "CH, CR, CT", and citing this document as the "Reference".

-## New Entry to the TLS CachedInformationType registry

-IANA is asked to add an entry for `ct_compliant(TBD)` to the "TLS CachedInformationType Values" registry defined in [RFC7924], citing this document as the "Reference".

 ## Hash Algorithms {#hash_algorithms}